US seeks dismissal of New Mexico’s immigration lawsuit

 In May, at the height of immigrant apprehensions the El Paso Sector — which includes New Mexico’s stretch of the border — saw nearly 30,000 families come through.
 The numbers dropped quickly over the summer in the busiest crossing spots, the result of several policies making it nearly impossible to gain asylum in the U.S.

 New Mexico’s congressional delegation was able to secure $30 million in grants for communities and organizations that aided asylum seekers.
-The first wave of supplemental funding came in October, but the state at the time said its application for reimbursement from the U.S. government was pending.
+The first wave of supplemental funding came in October, but the state said Wednesday that its application for reimbursement from the U.S. government was still pending.

-Details on the amont of reimbursement being sought were not immediately available.
+Details on the amount of reimbursement being sought were not immediately available.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.